Airtnp/Notes/Papers/System/storm.md

 ## Strength

-* Storm provides rich visualization tools for administors to diagnoize events.
+* Storm provides rich visualization tools for administrators to diagnose events.
 * Storm architecture is simple and scalable.

 ## Limitation & Solution